Escape of entropy for countable Markov shifts

 \begin{thanks} {GI was partially supported by CONICYT PIA ACT172001 and by Proyecto Fondecyt 1190194.
 MT and AV thank UC for their hospitality.
-AV thanks Paul Apisa for interesting discussions about the set of points that escape on average. } \end{thanks}
+AV thanks Paul Apisa for interesting discussions about the set of points that escape on average.
+Finally, we thank the referee for useful comments and suggestions.} \end{thanks}

 {\href{mailto:giommi@mat.puc.cl}{giommi@mat.puc.cl}} \urladdr{\href{http://www.mat.uc.cl/~giommi}{www.mat.uc.cl/$\sim$giommi}}

 {\href{m.todd@st-andrews.ac.uk}{m.todd@st-andrews.ac.uk}} \urladdr{\href{http://www.mcs.st-and.ac.uk/~miket/}{www.mcs.st-and.ac.uk/$\sim$miket}}